subshrijit/resources/README.md

 - [People](people.md) - list of designers who work heavily on open source projects and tools

+Are you a developer looking for a designer?
+Consider posting to our [jobs board](opensourcedesign.net/jobs/).

 ---

 Designers are not only designers who finish a concept and »hand it off« to